 Employment in internationally trading business at 272,053 in 2009 has remained relatively stable over the past decade.
 However, this is a decrease of 34,000 jobs (11.1 percent) on employment levels in 2008.
 These internationally trading firms, through wages and expenditure on Irish goods and service, create a similar number of indirect jobs in the broader economy.

-Given high levels of consumer debt and growing levels of Government debt, it is clear that a return to Agency Supported Export Firms (000s)
+Given high levels of consumer debt and growing levels of Government debt, it is clear that a return to Employment, Unemployment and Employment in Agency Supported Export Firms (000s)